-This course of instruction will provide a basic understanding of your duties as a First Responder, how the coordinated response works, and what you can expect in the investigation process of an alleged sexual abuse.
+This course provides a basic understanding of the Prison Rape Elimination Act.
+It also discusses your duties as a first responder, how the coordinated response works, and what you can expect in the investigation process of an alleged sexual abuse.
 The duties of the first responder are one of the critical components to protect the alleged victim from further abuse and provide a safe and secure environment.

-This course of instruction will provide a basic understanding of PREA.
-The Prison Rape Elimination Act was implemented to prevent sexual abuse and sexual harassment in confinement and this course will introduce you core concepts of PREA.
+This course provides a basic understanding of the Prison Rape Elimination Act and its core concepts.
+PREA was implemented to prevent sexual abuse and sexual harassment in confinement.

-This course of instruction will provide a basic understanding of how you will be able to effectively manage and communicate with LGBTI, Transgender, and Intersex inmates within your facility.
-This course will also provide the basic tenants of the different principles and standards to manage LGBTI, Transgender, and Intersex inmates.
+This course will provide a basic understanding of how you can effectively manage and communicate with LGBTI, transgender, and intersex inmates within your facility.
+This course will also provide the basic principles and standards for managing LGBTI, transgender, and intersex inmates.

 This course is designed to familiarize the learner with the history and recent developments of the halfway house, community residential programs, and programs for juveniles.
-The course is structured in such a way that the learner will understand the effectiveness of these facilities, as well as the treatment options within these facilities The course will also examine special populations, ranging from sex offenders, mentally disordered offenders, and females.
+The course is structured in such a way that the learner will understand the effectiveness of these facilities as well as the treatment options within these facilities.
+The course will also examine special populations ranging from sex offenders to mentally disordered offenders to female offenders.